Heartbreak

 2. Your partner is arrogant and egotistical.

-If your partner has the expectation that they are viewed and treated as superior — with or without accomplishments to back it up — it’s pretty likely there’s something not right there.
+If your partner has the expectation they are viewed and treated as superior — with or without accomplishments to back it up — it’s pretty likely there’s something not right there.
 They might exaggerate their achievements or even make their hero stories up altogether.

 Interestingly, they may seek out other people who they believe are equally exceptional because anything less would be unworthy of them and all of their self-aggrandized supremacy, all the while seething with resentment toward them.